NoroffFEU/development-platforms/firebase-case-study.md

 - **Development Speed** provides multiple ready-to-use services like data storage, authentication, notifications, analytics, and more that will avoid a developer from creating boilerplate code, reinventing the wheel, and starting a backend from scratch that manages all the work and helps developers drastically reduce the time to market for developing apps.

 - **All in one platform** it covers the entire application development cycle, and the platform contains features to build, release and monitor applications.
 Also, it provides tools to engage users and keep them using it.

-- **Powered by Google** *Firebase* is one of the most prominent and trusted names in the world of technology.
-As it has gone through a series of changes and developments and become the reliable platform it is today.
-It is now part of the Google Cloud Platform that works in perfect harmony with other Google Cloud services and integrates with plenty of third-party services.

 - **Focus on Front-End Development** the *Firebase* is focusing on creating frontend code for mobile applications that makes application development convenient and helps to keep costs low and it allows developers and companies to standardize the backend environment